AnantSingh1510/raft/docs/architecture.md

 ## Operation Protocol

+Document updates are carried inside a Raft wire message.
 The operation protocol is intentionally compact and language-neutral.
 Rust and TypeScript both encode and decode this frame format:

 ```text
 [op_count: u32]